microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamwork-teamtemplatedefinition-list-teamdefinition.md

 ---
 title: "Get teamDefinition"
-description: "Read the properties and relationships of a teamTemplate object."
+description: "Read the properties of the team of a teamTemplateDefinition object."
 author: "Charlieforce"
 ms.localizationpriority: medium
 ms.prod: "teamwork"